Adding Warm Transfers to Your SAS Flex Script Workflow

 2

 Select the script you would like to update.
-Then locate the script section you want to add the Warm Transfer block to and click the Gear icon to edit.
+Then locate the script section you want to add the Warm Transfer block to.
+Click the 3-dot menu icon and select Edit.
 In our example, we'll add the warm transfer to our All Calls section.

 3